-Cost of revenues consists primarily of personnel directly involved in creating revenue, travel and related overhead costs; costs of computer services and the amounts paid to credit bureaus for scores and related information in connection with the ScoreNet Service.
-As compared with the same quarter a year earlier, the cost of revenues, as a percentage of revenues, decreased slightly in the current quarter primarily due to elimination of costs relating to our former Healthcare Receivables Management System ("HRMS") product line.
+Cost of revenues consists primarily of personnel directly involved in creating, installing and supporting revenue products; travel and related overhead costs; costs of computer service bureaus; and our payments made to credit bureaus for scores and for related outside support in connection with the ScoreNet Service.
+As compared with the same quarter a year earlier, the cost of revenues, as a percentage of revenues, decreased slightly in the three months ended December 31, 2001 but in absolute dollars increased primarily due to transition costs associated with a new arrangement to outsource our mainframe operations to International Business Machines Corp.